Tips for teaching English online – 10 mind-blowing pieces of advice!

 I have experience in many of the areas listed in Mr Bloggs’ advert.
 However, I prefer to play to my strengths.

-I only have six courses listed on my site.
-These are my “Fluency Development” course, an intensive course for Polish learners of English, IELTS, CAE and Business English.
+I only have seven courses listed on my site.
+These are my “Fluency Development” course, an intensive course for Polish learners of English, IELTS, CAE, CPE Speaking and Business English.
 I also offer sessions related to UK boarding school interview preparation.

 In truth, my “Fluency Development” course is the one which gets me out of bed in the morning.
 The course revolves around my own self-written texts and news articles which interest me.
 Therefore, I have a real personal connection with these materials.
 This enthusiasm rubs off on my students as well.